Promoting Public Access to High-Quality Information and Analysis

 The DataHaven website is our home for frequently-requested public resources, such as published documents, maps, neighborhood and Connecticut town community profiles, and our own reports.
 We will continue to add resources to this site as our staff time allows, and are open to working with partners to add new features.

 Partner with DataHaven

-DataHaven partners with community collaboratives and institutions that wish to expand the use and understanding of high-quality public information at the local, regional, and state levels.
+DataHaven is supported by more than 100 community collaboratives, public and non-profit agencies, philanthropic organizations, and institutions that wish to expand the use and understanding of high-quality public information at the local, regional, and state levels.
 Please view a list of our partners and supporters here.

 DataHaven also provides free technical assistance and training to hundreds of area agencies, organizations, researchers, and journalists each year.
 Please visit our technical assistance page for more information.

 The DataHaven Community Wellbeing Survey

 One of our core programs is the DataHaven Community Wellbeing Survey.
 The program has conducted in-depth interviews with over 45,000 randomly-selected Connecticut and New York residents in 2012, 2015, 2018, 2020, 2021, and 2022, making it one of the largest well-being surveys in the United States.
 The survey is being fielded again in 2024.
 It focuses on topics that are most meaningful to our communities, including physical and mental health, economic opportunity, housing, transportation, and civic engagement.
 Most of these results can be compared across diverse regions, neighborhoods, and small population groups as well as to national benchmarks.

 Survey results can be accessed publicly on our website or upon request.
 Detailed analyses of survey data can be time-intensive, and in some cases may require a fee-for-service contract, partnership, and/or data sharing agreement.